The Dyslexic Indian Bipolar

 - I struggled with maths since childhood, known as Dyscalculia.

-- I spend ages writing emails to ensure there are no spelling or grammar issues— I over iterate, just like this article.
+- I spend ages writing emails to ensure there are no spelling or grammar issues— I over iterate, just like this article and write more than I speak as I know my speech will fail me sometimes.

 - I changed my Uni course from ‘Business and Finance’ to Digital Art with Multiple-Media Computing.
 Read about my analogue childhood.